RareDevs/Rare/CONTRIBUTING.md

 ### Add Stylesheets

-For this you can create a .qss file in Rare/Styles/ directory.
+For this you can create a .qss file in Rare/Styles/ directory or modify the existing RareStyle.qss file.
 Here are some exmples:
 [Qt Docs](https://doc.qt.io/qt-5/stylesheet-examples.html)

 ### Add features